O2TV: History

 In 2006 the channel, which had already existed for 2 years by broadcasting music, was transformed into and rebranded as socially political.
 At that time, it had a 'reach' of only 17 million people, including 1.3 million Moscowites.
 According to the President of the channel Vasily Lavrov, "We had the aim to create an independent media resource, and we did it."

 The title 'O2TV' was derived from the chemical designation for an oxygen molecule, O2.
 A popular brand on the channel — "oxygenic television", worked on the similarity of the Russian slang taboo adjective which means "perfect, great".

 No new content is being produced by the channel since June 2022.
 Most programming performed uses filler musical blocks as well as archives of old programmes.
-In 28 June 2024, as a result of the decision to liquidate the open joint-stock company Mediaholding, of which O2TV is a subsidiary, the founding company OOO Gamma, the production company OOO Sophit, and the advertising agency OOO Republic Media merged into OOO OMT, the new legal entity responsible for the channel.
+On 28 June 2024, as a result of the decision to liquidate the open joint-stock company Mediaholding, of which O2TV is a subsidiary, the founding company OOO Gamma, the production company OOO Sophit, and the advertising agency OOO Republic Media merged into OOO OMT, the new legal entity responsible for the channel.
 The channel is currently at risk of shutting down.